Soft Tissue (Mucosa/Gum) Pathology

 - Numbness of the lips or chin

 If these signs or symptoms are present, the patient should be examined to rule out pathology and determine the appropriate treatment.
 Contact our office at New York Office Phone Number 212-223-0320 to make an appointment for an examination with Drs.
-Wolf, Perry, Gray, and Koslovsky.
+Wolf, Perry and Gray.